 Feb 2016 (London).
 The UK’s fourth Agora hosted US Army officer JP Clark, currently an exchange officer in the initiatives group of the British Army’s Chief of the General Staff.
 JP shared key insights from his upcoming book Preparing for War: Four Generations of the U.S. Army amid Peace, War, and Change, 1815-1917.

 Nov 2015 (London).
 The UK’s third Agora hosted Paul Kett, director of army reform at the MOD, who described his experiences with implementing change and overcoming bureaucratic and cultural resistance.

-Oct 2015 (London).
+Oct 2015 (London) [blog link].
 The UK’s second Agora saw the exceptional Tantum Collins share his thoughts on Team of Teams, the book he co-wrote with retired general Stanley McChrystal.
 Team of Teams recounts how McChrystal reshaped JSOC into a more adaptable and agile organisation to combat Al Qaeda in Iraq (AQ-I)

 Jun 2015 (Oxford) [blog link].
 The first DEF event in the UK took place in Pembroke College, Oxford this month.
 The format was a DEF Agora, the small evening discussion.
 Retired brigadier Richard Iron shared the lessons of Iraq while James de Waal of Chatham House added the implications for civil-military relations in the UK.
 The discussion was joined by members of the army, navy and air force of both the US and UK, and was accompanied by wine, beer and — of course — pizza.